MustafaPinjari/Mini-word-pad/README.md

 ## Installation

-To get started with the Online Text Editor, follow these steps:
+To get started with the Mini-word-pad, follow these steps:

 1. **Clone the repository**:
    ```bash